Living Seasonally

 A reflection on my yearly word now that we are halfway through 2024.

-Setting my new word of year for 2024: Groove.
+Setting my new word of the year for 2025: Whimsy.

 Comments